matrix-org/thirdroom/docs/websg/tutorial.md

 ### Adding Interactable to a Node

-To make a node interactable, use the `addInteractable` method of the `Node` class.
+To make a node interactable, use the `addInteractable` method of the `Node` object.

 ```typescript
 const node = world.createNode({ name: "MyInteractableNode" });